How to Use Google Flights: Tips for Finding the Best Deals (2024)

 Getting a refund on flights booked through Google Flights

-In the United States, the Department of Transportation's "24-hour rule" ensures that you can cancel your flight within 24 hours of ticket purchase and get a full refund.
-The rule applies to any flight departing from a US airport, so long as the ticket was booked directly with the airline, and it was booked at least 7 days before departure.
+If you’re traveling from the United States, the Department of Transportation's "24-hour rule" ensures that you can cancel your flight within 24 hours of purchasing it and receive a full refund.
+This rule applies to any flight from a US airport, provided the ticket was booked directly with the airline and at least seven days before departure.

 - Aeromexico